More about: Versailles Day Trips from Paris

 Special shows

-At the Palace of Versailles on Tuesdays there is a musical show in the gardens and at weekends they light up the fountains; even if it's more crowded, it's worth visiting the complex on a weekend because the lit fountains bring the gardens to life.
+At the Palace of Versailles on Tuesdays there is a musical show in the gardens and at weekends the fountains are lit up; even if it's more crowded, it's worth visiting the complex on a weekend because the lit fountains bring the gardens to life.
 As for the time of year, plan your visit to Versailles for a sunny day to enjoy the long walk around the Palace.

 Duration of the visit